ioccc-src/winner/faq.md

 - `YYYY/winner/.gitignore`		- list of files that should not be committed under git

-plus the winning entry files like source code, the Makefile, supplementary data provided by the author and any other file found in the winning entry, found in `YYYY/winner`.
+plus the winning entry files like source code, the Makefile, supplementary data provided by the author and any other file in the winning entry, found under the entry's subdirectory.

 If you downloaded `1984/mullender/1984_mullender.tar.bz2`, for instance, you might then do: